HanneyAdeola/PowerBI-Projects/README.md

 # PowerBI-Projects
-Kindly go through the PDFs on the repository to check out my projects on PowerBI.
-Thank you.
+Please review the PDFs available in the repository to explore my PowerBI projects.
+Thank you for your attention.